-Behind the woman speaks an elderly man in a command tone: “We are here to check this, and we’ll do it now!”
+Behind the woman speaks an elderly man in a commanding tone: “We are here to check this, and we’ll do it now!”

-The conversation at the glass door of the cottage stops immediately, because there is somebody beside me which also finds, the talking in the night under the bright camera light between me and the old woman is completely useless.
-The short conversation was probably already too much for him.
-At the moment this man loses his nerves, claps the sweat hand on the glass door, pushes the door inside the room, the woman with the fast breathing aside, me in the room and at the wall.
+The conversation at the glass door of the cottage stops immediately, because there is somebody beside me which also finds that talking in the night under a bright camera light between me and the old woman is completely useless.
+The short conversation was probably too much for the elderly man.
+At the moment he loses his nerves, claps the sweat hand on the glass door, pushes the door inside the room, the woman with the fast breathing aside, me in the room and at the wall.
 He presses his left hand on my chest and keeps me at distance.
 In his right hand shines and sparkles in the lights of the camera and the flashlights a high-gloss chromed automatic.
 I really do not have any idea of hand weapons, but it could be a caliber.45.
 The direct view in the mouth of the weapon scares and shocks me.
 I am solidified to the salt column.
 I’m standing still.
 Absolutely still without any movement.

-The crowd pushes into the room and the little elderly woman — which probably knocked on the door — the guy with the automatic weapon, a young policewoman and me at the left wall in the room.
-That’s the wall in opposite of the three beds.
-There are typical things of an hotel-room, a desk, a flat sideboard with Samsung TV and the fridge.
+The crowd pushes into the room and the little elderly woman — who probably knocked on the door — the guy with the automatic weapon, a young policewoman and me at the left wall in the room.
+That’s the wall opposite the three beds.
+There are typical things of a hotel-room, a desk, a flat sideboard with Samsung TV and the fridge.

 Resistance is futile, it is screaming inside me.
-And that they don’t want to talk, have made the uninvited guests quite clear.
-Cristal clear!
+That they don’t want to talk, have made the uninvited guests quite clear.
+Crystal clear!

 The boys!
-I’m in worry about my young friends.
+I’m worried about the young friends.

-I’m not surprised that the little boys sleep so deep after the activities during the day: a four-hour exhausting bus trip over bad country roads, a visit in the Gaisano Shopping Mall with gaming zone, pizza and ice cream.
-The highlight of the day was clearly the splashing, swimming, sliding and romping in the big pool-area.
+I’m not surprised that the little boys sleep so deep after the activities during the day.
+The exhausting bus trip to Tugalm City, the visit of the Shopping Mall and our lunch there.
+But the highlight of the day was the fun in the big pool-area of the hotel.

 The woman from the door and a few other women, probably hotel employees, stare at the boys.
-However, they still sleeping, and I realize, they wearing only underwear.
-The women hold their hands in front of their mouths or gesturing wildly with their arms and screech hysterically in unison: “Oh, my gosh!
-Oh my gosh!
-Oh my gosh!”
+However, they are still sleeping, and I realize they are wearing only underwear.
+The women hold their hands in front of their mouths or gesturing wildly with their arms and screech hysterically in unison: “Oh, my gosh!”

-These absolutely artificial and annoying shrieks make me aggressively.
-It screams loud in my head, stupid bitches, why you are screaming so very noisy around here?
+These absolutely artificial and annoying shrieks make me aggressive.
+It screams in my head: Shut up your stupid bitches.
+Why are you screaming so very noisily here?
 Is it the underwear?
 Millions of children around the world sleep like this, and nobody is naked!
 So there is absolutely no reason to make such a disgusting theater!

-It is a silent protest, because I remain silent and there are of course bigger problems right now.
+I remain silent and there are — of course — bigger problems right now.

-After the pawls slid over the notches on the left and right hand, the huge, flashing chrome automatic immediately disappear.
-They probably recognize that I am not aggressive, but rather cooperative and calm.
-But the attractive policewoman also, with the high hair and the dark blue uniform, contributes to the instant relaxation of the situation.
+After the pawls are sliding over the notches on the left and right hand, the huge, flashing chrome automatic immediately disappears.
+They probably recognize that I am not aggressive, but cooperative and calm.
+The attractive policewoman, with her high hair and the dark blue uniform, contributes to the instant relaxation of the situation.
 Her natural smile is far more effective than any automatic weapon.
 The situation relaxes.
 She smiles nice and credible.
-Her smile is in totally opposite to the smiles from the small woman, who is now breathing a little more calmly, and the arresting officer, who has put all his pride — the automatic — between his belt and beer belly in his pants.
+This smile is in opposite to the smiles from the small woman, who is now breathing a little more calmly, and the arresting officer, who has put all his pride — the automatic — between his belt and beer belly in his pants.
 The frozen smiles of these two persons twist their faces into grimaces.
 Disgust and hatred sparkle in their eyes.

 However, the room gets full.